This 3-Year-Old Is Golf's Cutest New Player and Best Trick Shot Artist

 Mexico Women’s Hockey Team Has Eye on '22 Olympics

 Golf just got a lot cuter.
-Does this 3-year-old have what it takes to make it to the PGA Championship one day?
+Does this three-year-old have what it takes to make it to the PGA Championship one day?
 Watch above to see him take some amazing trick shots.

 Bleacher Report is your No. 1 stop for what's trending in sports.
 You can count on B/R for all the hottest stories.
 From wild sports to the next big thing, don't miss out.